A few of our favorite camping slippers in their happy place. Photo: Steve Andrews/The Inertia

 Cons: Pricey.
 Low-cut means you’ll need socks when it’s cold

-These slippers probably would have been a higher pick if it had a bit more above the ankle.
+These slippers probably would have been a higher pick if they had a bit more above the ankle.
 While it’s great in the cold, we found ourselves needing socks on to really enjoy it in the winter, which kinda defeats the purpose for some.
 Or maybe we just have wussy ankles.
 But that said, it’s got a collapsible heel for easy slip-on-ability, and if you’re a sock person anyway maybe that’s not a dealbreaker.
 Even still, warm toes are more valuable than warm ankles so maybe the trade-off is worth it here.

 Upper Material: Doubleface sheepskin